Mortgage rates for all loan types moved lower this week.

 There is no universal mortgage rate that all borrowers receive.
 Qualifying for the lowest mortgage rates takes a little bit of work and will depend on both personal financial factors and market conditions.

 Check your credit score and credit report.
-Errors or other red flags that may be dragging your credit score down.
+Errors or other red flags may be dragging your credit score down.
 Borrowers with the highest credit scores are the ones who will get the best rates, so checking your credit report before you start the house-hunting process is key.
 Taking steps to fix errors will help you raise your score.
 If you have high credit card balances, paying them down can also provide a quick boost.

 Save up money for a sizeable down payment.
 This will lower your loan-to-value ratio, which means how much of the home’s price the lender has to finance.
 A lower LTV usually translates to a lower mortgage rate.
 Lenders also like to see money that has been saved in an account for at least 60 days.
 It tells the lender you have the money to finance the home purchase.